GodotVR/godot-xr-tools/_docs/player/hand_models.md

 ## Introduction
-The player can have XRToolsHand based scenes attached to the ARVRController nodes to provide hands for the player.
+The player can have XRToolsHand based scenes attached to the XRController3D nodes to provide hands for the player.